 By Blake Ng — 17 Feb 2021

-It’s no surprise that this is one of the largest factors when choosing a payment gateway.
-A typical payment gateway fee for example would be 2.9% of your transaction + 30 cents.
+It’s no surprise that cost is one of the largest factors when choosing a payment gateway.
+A typical payment gateway fee, for example, would be 2.9% of your transaction + 30 cents.

 For example, with RezdyPay, Bob pays 1.45% + 30 cents when someone makes a domestic transaction.
 However, if someone makes a transaction from the US, Bob will need to pay 2.9% + 30 cents.
 Here’s what Bob would pay depending on where Sally is from when she booked the $50 tour:

 At first glance, they may not seem too expensive, but as your business grows, they add up.
 For example, if an international visitor booked a $500 tour with Bob, Bob would need to pay $14.80 for that single transaction.
 What this means is every single percentage counts.